mhkeller/layercake/src/content/guide/05-layout-components.md

 </style>
 ```

-In the component, you access the canvas context with `const { gl } = getContext('gl');`.
-This value is on a different context from the `getContext('LayerCake')` one because you could have multiple WebGL layers and there wouldn't be an easy way to grab the right one.
+In the component, you access the canvas context with `const glCtx = getContext('gl');` and read the WebGL context as `glCtx.gl`.
+This value is on a different context from the LayerCake one because you could have multiple WebGL layers and there wouldn't be an easy way to grab the right one.

-> Since the `gl` value is a normal WebGL context, the underlying canvas element is accessible under `gl.canvas`.
+> Since the `glCtx.gl` value is a normal WebGL context, the underlying canvas element is accessible under `glCtx.gl.canvas`.

 See the [WebGL scatter chart](/example/ScatterWebgl) for a working example.